ethanalker/TI-Programs/README.md

 # TI-Programs
-Repository for my various TI programs.
+Miscellaneous repository for my various TI programs.
 Not well organized, any larger projects that I care about will get their own repository.